iomete/terraform-azure-customer-stack/README.md

 After install module will create the following resources in local directory (where you run terraform apply)

+We are saving this output in IOMETE_DATA file.
+After complete installing, you can find this file in the same directory where you run terraform apply.

 ```shell

 client_certificate.pem
 client_key.pem
 cluster_ca_certificate.pem

 ```
 Open this file ordinary text editor and copy the content of the file to the IOMETE control plane.